 What we’re less familiar with is that the human psyche is also a musical instrument that needs to be tuned.
 The way to do this is with a tuning fork—this is held in the middle by the right hand (above) which is the part that doesn’t vibrate.
 When struck with the ankh, both instruments vibrate infrasonically, harmonically balancing the human biofield:

 Solfeggio frequencies make up the ancient six-tone scale used in sacred music, including the beautiful Gregorian chants.
 The original Solfeggio scale was developed by a Benedictine monk called Guido d’Arezzo.
 It was used by singers to learn chants and songs more easily.
 The original scale was six notes assigned to Ut-Re-Mi-Fa-Sol-La.

 Today we know the Solfeggio scale as seven ascending notes assigned to the syllables Do-Re-Mi-Fa-So-La-Ti.
 These mantras and their healing tones were believed to impart spiritual blessings if they were sung in harmony.
 Each Solfeggio tone is comprised of a frequency required to keep your psyche, spirit and soul in harmony.

 This was the harmony that the was and ankh were designed to stimulate in the human body.
 In the list above, you will notice that the root, heart and crown chakras vibrate at 369, 639 and 963 Hz respectively.
-These are the sacred thirds of the Holy Trinity—the passion, the power and the presence.
+These are the sacred thirds of the Holy Trinity—passion, power and perception.

 So if we want to bring harmony back to our lives, we need to replace the dissonant western scale with the subtle intervallic relationships of Solfeggio music.
 Nikola Tesla, the father of electromagnetic engineering once said: